vincentbarr/vincentbarr.github.com/_posts/2014-07-05-childhood-memories-adventures.md

 layout: post
 title: "What Would Your 10-year Old Self Have Loved to Do in NYC?"
 category: essais
-excerpt: Hidden rooms, tree houses, sidewalk chalk, Legos, and...
+excerpt: Hidden rooms, tree houses, sidewalk chalk, Legos, and ...
 ---
 {% include JB/setup %}